 - You can try the previous step without the dye test, it’s just harder to detect the rivulets of water down the inside of the toilet if it’s a really subtle leak.

 - Sometimes, you can actually find the problem inside the water tank for the toilet.
 You might find it a little bit gross, but don’t worry it’s only filled with regular clean water.
 Several things could be wrong here, just check that everything is working as it should and nothing is stuck and the flapper that blocks the flow of water is able to seal the water off consistently when down (it could be bent, filled with sediment, or something along those lines).

-- If you detect a leak, you can stop the flow of water into the toilet tank by closing the stop valve that is connected to your toilet.
+- Upon water leak detection, you can stop the flow of water into the toilet tank by closing the stop valve that is connected to your toilet.
 It’s usually low near the ground, right next to your toilet, you just turn it clockwise until the water stops flowing in.
 Careful not to turn it too hard though, you could break it!

 - If you are still struggling to find the exact location of the leak, but are still certain that there is water escaping from your toilet, or another water pipe in the house, it may be worth contacting a specialist who can come help you locate the leak.
 You can check out Indiana Leak Detection, for example, as they can help you locate the problem.

 - After you’ve detected the leak and stopped the flow, give us a call!

 - Something you can do in order to keep using your toilet even with the stop valve closed due to you having found a leak, is to fill about a gallon of water in any type of container, and after you’re done using the toilet you heavily empty this container into the pool until the water goes down.
 This is a temporary solution according to a plumber near me until the problem is fixed.